xerris/xerris-orchestrator-app/README.md

 - A name
 - A function to load the application's code
 - A function that determines when the application is active/inactive

+## Switching environments && Deployment

+### While you can deploy to dev manually this is unnecessary as circleCI will perform a deploy to the dev environment on merging to the master branch in the github repo

+this project uses firebase hosting for deployment, to change deployment environments use this command:

+- firebase use [environment]

+replace [environment] with one of these:

+- orchestrator-dev
+- production

+once you are in the desired environment deploy the project using this command:

+firebase deploy --only hosting